ManoManoTech/firefighter-incident/docs/Deploy/XX-i18n-l10.md

 We support Django's [localization](https://docs.djangoproject.com/en/4.2/topics/i18n/), but it is only used with a single locale.

-We currently override some date formats to use an international format (YYYY-MM-DD, 24 hours time) in the configuration and  [][firefighter.formats]
+We currently override some date formats to use an international format (YYYY-MM-DD, 24 hours time) in the configuration and  [][firefighter.firefighter.formats]

 ## Timezones